How To: Set up TLS encryption with Apache Kafka

 To secure the connections between Decodable services and your Apache Kafka brokers, you can configure Transport Layer Security (TLS) to encrypt the connection.
 This ensures that the data between the Decodable services and Kafka brokers is encrypted.
 In this guide, we’ll walk you through how.

 You can also configure TLS for client authentication, which is usually known as 2-way authentication or mutual TLS.
-This will be covered in the next topic.
+This is covered here.

 As a prerequisite, your Kafka brokers need to be configured to accept TLS connections (ref).
 In the context of Kafka TLS connections, Decodable services are the TLS client and the Kafka brokers are the server.